RinaldoBenaccetta/isidom/readme.md

 ### $replaceClass

-Replace a class by another in an HTMLElement or in all HTMLElements of a nodeList or an HTMLCollection.
+Replaces a class by another in an HTMLElement or in all HTMLElements of a nodeList or an HTMLCollection.

 Based on native element.classList.replace that is not well